CarineRey/pcoc/README.md

 docker is the easiest way to use the pcoc-toolkit locally.

-For example to use pcoc_sim.py, without instalation you just have to type:
+For example to use pcoc_sim.py, without installation you just have to type:

  * If you want to have user permission on output files:

 ```
-# run as user (to have user permision on output files)
+# run as user (to have user permission on output files)
 docker run -e LOCAL_USER_ID=`id -u $USER` --rm -v $PWD:$PWD carinerey/pcoc [tool].py [options]
 ```

  * If you want to have root permission on output files:

 ```
-# run as root (to have root permision on output files)
+# run as root (to have root permission on output files)
 docker run -v $PWD:$PWD --rm carinerey/pcoc [tool].py [options]
 ```